Principal Investigator

 GRADUATE STUDENT

-Xinyuan (she/her) is a 1st year graduate student in the Development, Stem Cell, and Regenerative Medicine program at UC.
+Xinyuan (she/her) is a 2nd year PhD candidate in the Development, Stem Cell, and Regenerative Medicine program at UC.
 She is interested in the role of disrupted vesicular trafficking in alveolar maintenance and regeneration.
 When not in the lab, she enjoys spending time with friends and trying new restaurants.

 Alumni, Extended Research Family, and Returning Members